-57. Sexual violence and sexual harassment between children in schools
+Sexual violence and sexual harassment between children in schools

-- 58. Sexual violence and sexual harassment can occur: - a.
-Between 2 children of any age and sex - b.
-Through a group of children sexually assaulting or sexually harassing a single child or group of children - c.
-Online and face-to-face (both physically and verbally) - d.
-Sexual violence and sexual harassment exist on a continuum and may overlap. - 59.
+Sexual violence and sexual harassment can occur:

+- a) Between 2 children of any age and sex 49 - b) Through a group of children sexually assaulting or sexually harassing a single child or group of children - c) Online and face-to-face (both physically and verbally) - d) Sexual violence and sexual harassment exist on a continuum and may overlap.

 Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
-This will, in all likelihood, adversely affect their educational attainment and will be exacerbated if the alleged perpetrator(s) attends the same school.
+This will, likely, adversely affect their educational attainment and will be exacerbated if the alleged perpetrator(s) attends the same school.